cswank/mcli/README.md

 NOTE: A mcli server must be running on 192.1.0.22:50051

-### Remote speakers and remote flac files
+### 3: Remote speakers and remote flac files
-If the music files and speaker output live on a remote computer (for example: 192.1.0.22)
+If the music files and speaker output live on a remote computer (for example: 192.1.0.22):
-then:

 ```console
 export MCLI_HOST="192.1.0.22:50051"